 In Queensland, for the purpose of eligibility to bring a claim on an estate, stepchildren are regarded the same as biological children.
 However, the definition of ‘stepchild’ is heavily qualified and can become complicated in its application.

 The Queensland law stipulates that the relationship of stepchild and stepparent ceases to exist after the termination of the marriage (or spousal relationship) which created it, by divorce or separation.
 If the stepchild’s biological parent dies before the death of the stepparent, and the relationship between the stepchild’s biological parent and stepparent existed at the date of death, the relationship of stepchild and stepparent continues.

 In New South Wales, for the purpose of eligibility to bring a claim on an estate, stepchildren do not share equal rights with biological children.
 Stepchildren are not automatically eligible to bring a claim on an estate in the same way that they are in Queensland.
 For a stepchild to be eligible in New South Wales they must demonstrate that they were wholly or partly dependent on the deceased person, and were at any time, a member of the same household of which the deceased person was a member.

 Blended families with complex family structures that include one or more stepchildren, adopted children, illegitimate children, and/or children born of reproductive technologies are becoming increasingly common throughout Australia.
 Given the complexities of the law surrounding children’s rights in inheritance law, it is imperative you obtain the right advice whether planning for your children’s future, or bringing a claim on an estate.

 Attwood Marshall Lawyers have a dedicated team of Wills & Estates lawyers that specialise in estate planning and estate litigation.
-Contact our Department Manager, Donna Tolley, on direct line 07 5506 8241 or freecall 1800 621 071 for a free initial consultation.
+Contact our Department Manager, Donna Tolley, on direct line 07 5506 8241 or freecall 1800 621 071.